nielsboecker/HoloRepository-HoloLens/HoloStorageConnector/README.md

 This package provides some scripts allow developers use it to retrieve data and load 3D objects from Storage server.
 It also provided a Demo scene to guide developer use this package.
 The detail of methods and usage of each scripts are listed below.

+**Important: If you get MRTK related errors or missing some materials and components, please import the [MRTK2](https://github.com/microsoft/MixedRealityToolkit-Unity/releases) again (Please import the version Microsoft Mixed Reality Toolkit v2.0.0 RC2.1).**

 **Remind: Current script is based on HoloRepositoryUI backend server, some method and class definition will be modified later.**

 To use the HoloStorageConnector, after you import the asset package, you could import the namespace like this: